MattouBatou/playdate-c-game-template/README.md

 # playdate-c-game-template
 Boilerplate C project for the Playdate console.

-Going to keep improving on this until it has a little sample of all the main features of PdSDK:
+Going to keep improving on this until it has a little sample of all the main features of PdSDK.

 Todo:
  - Sound
  - Key presses